 If you want an extended warranty, I’d check online before going to the dealer.
 You can usually get one for $1000- $2000 depending on the vehicle, so use that knowledge when discussing prices.

+The best way to buy a car is to remember that knowledge is power.
 Know what you want, how much you are willing to pay, what interest rate you can get, and what options you want before you ever set foot in a car dealership.
-Never give them the numbers you know…that would just make it easy for them to beat them by just a few dollars.
+Never give them the numbers you know.
+That would just make it easy for them to beat them by just a few dollars.
 If you want the best deal possible, keep your numbers to yourself and keep saying that you would need better in order for this deal to happen.
-When they finally stand pat after prodding, you can decide whether that’s a deal you are comfortable with or not. *
+When they finally stand pat after prodding, you can decide whether that’s a deal you are comfortable with or not.

 Watch out for the paperwork!